Orbit Logo

 The logo had rectangular shapes resembling the soft cushions used to make gum.
 This helped show that the gum was comfortable to chew and different from other gums.

-The packaging included the name of the company that makes Orbit, which was meant to make people trust the gum more.
+The packaging included the name of the company that makes Orbit, intended to make people trust the gum more.
 They used a black font for this part, which made it look more serious and focused on quality.

 2005 – 2007